Just musing about the next few years of AI systems. Even that short term seems likely to get pretty weird, never mind the long term.

 Upon reflection, I regret the missed opportunity to name this phenomena: it's pointing out the poverty of Moral Systems.
 In particular: the poverty compared with exploring (moral) reality.
 Deduction and consistency are fine tools, but they're only a small part of what is needed, and if you insist on relying on them, you're in very poor shape.
 Emerson was right: a foolish consistency is the hobgoblin of small minds; yet many Moral Systems seem to rely on consistency as a basic value.

 It is very hard to be honest when you are afraid of the opinion of your community.
 This occurs all the time in life.
 Perhaps most often: it is often difficult to ask the basic question or express basic ignorance or confusion when it seems that everyone else knows more than you.
-It's a constant temptation in my work: the pretence of understanding, the omniscient view, when I am ignorant of so much, even things others may regard me as knowledgeable about, or where I feel I "should" know.
+It's a constant temptation in my work: the pretense of understanding, the omniscient view, when I am ignorant of so much, even things others may regard me as knowledgeable about, or where I feel I "should" know.
 It's embarrassing to say "I don't know" or to express my naive opinion, especially when it seems at odds with what my peers perhaps expect.
 But provided it's done with humility, this is often where growth lies.

 In a book review on his website "The Roots of Progress", Jason Crawford writes: